apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 simultaneously.
 This arises when accessing a set of rows that are not consecutive whose IDs have been retrieved from a secondary index, for example.

-The BatchScanner is configured similarly to the Scanner; it can be configured to retrieve a subset of the columns available, but rather than passing a single Range, BatchScanners accept a set of Ranges.
-It is important to note that the keys returned by a BatchScanner are not in sorted order since the keys streamed are from multiple TabletServers in parallel.
+The [BatchScanner] is configured similarly to the [Scanner]; it can be configured to retrieve a subset of the columns available, but rather than passing a single [Range], BatchScanners accept a set of Ranges.
+It is important to note that the keys returned by a [BatchScanner] are not in sorted order since the keys streamed are from multiple TabletServers in parallel.

 ```java